 - Best Windows 11 Features and Changes

-If you don’t want to risk flashing this pre-release software, you can wait until Windows 11 is readily available.
+If you don’t want to risk flashing this pre-release software, you can wait until Windows 11 is readily available as an update or with your next laptop purchase.
 Windows 10 Users would get this upgrade for free.
 Also note that recently Microsoft updated the Windows 10 end of support date to be October 14, 2025.
 Therefore, current Windows 10 users have enough time to postpone the upgrade if they wish so for some reason.

 Windows 11 System Requirements?

 In its official blog, Microsoft notes, “devices running on Intel 8th generation processors and AMD Zen 2 as well as Qualcomm 7 and 8 Series” as the minimum system requirements for Windows 11.
-However, the company says it will be testing “devices running on Intel 7th generation and AMD Zen 1” to see if they meet this requisite.
+“After carefully analyzing the first generation of AMD Zen processors in partnership with AMD, together we concluded that there are no additions to the supported CPU list,” states the company in a blog post.

 Also, regarding TPM, a company document reads, “Upon approval from Microsoft, OEM systems for special purpose commercial systems, custom order, and customer systems with a custom image are not required to ship with a TPM support enabled”.
 This would cover machines shipped to markets like Russia and China, where TPM and equivalent encryption systems are restricted.